Tarun1877220/Calc-Chromge-Extension/README.md

-# LalCalc — A GPA Chrome Extension
+# LalCalc — A GPA chrome extension built for Chelmsford Highschool

 Weighted GPA calculator for Follett Aspen.
 GPA extension to calculate term grades for Follett Aspen using the 5.0 scale.